blumrj/task-app/README.md

-# 📝 Task Manager (Kanban Board)
+# Task Manager (Kanban Board)

 A React-based Kanban board application built to practice state management and UI skills.
 It uses Redux Toolkit for state handling, Material-UI for components, and localStorage for persistence.

-## 🚀 Features
+## Features

-- ✅ Add, edit, and delete tasks
+- Add, edit, and delete tasks
-- 🎨 Priority-based color coding
+- Light and Dark theme toggle
-- 📅 Due date highlighting (red for overdue tasks)
+- Drag-and-drop between columns using @dnd-kit/core
-- 🖱️ Drag-and-drop between columns using @dnd-kit/core
+- Modal dialogs for task creation, editing, and deletion
-- ✨ Modal dialogs for task creation, editing, and deletion
+- Tasks and theme persist across sessions with localStorage
-- 💾 Tasks and theme persist across sessions with localStorage
+- Priority-based color coding
-- 🌙 Light and Dark theme toggle
+- Due date highlighting (red for overdue tasks)

-## 🛠️ Tech Stack
+## Tech Stack

 - React
 - Redux Toolkit